PlaceOS/docs/overview/typescript.md

 ## TypeScript and Angular

 Angular applications can only be built with TypeScript.
-As Angular is the predominant language used for PlaceOS Frontend Applications this makes TypeScript a requirement.
+As Angular is the predominant language used for PlaceOS frontend applications this makes TypeScript a requirement.

 ### Versioning